orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ## 4. The aftermath

-^ The basis of this talk is a contribution that I made to Django, where I "improved" the old autoreloader.

 ---

 # [fit] What is an autoreloader?

-A component in a larger system that detects changes to your source code and applies them, without developer interaction.
+A component in a larger system that detects and applies changes to source code, without developer interaction.

-^ Example: Refreshing your browser tab when you change a HTML or JavaScript file
+^ Example: automatically refreshing your browser tab when you change a HTML or JavaScript file

-^ I find them interesting: they are very common,
+^ I find them interesting: they are very common.

-^ A critical part of the framework
+^ A critical part of the framework.

-^ language specific and not well understood.
+^ not well understood.

+^ very language specific

+^ The basis of this talk is what I learned while improving the Django implementation.

 ---

-# Hot reloading
+# Hot reloader

 A special type of autoreloader that reloads your changes without restarting the system.

 ^ The "holy grail" of autoreloaders.
+Really fast and efficient.

 ^ Example: Changing the stylesheet of a web page.
 No refreshing required, the browser can apply the changes without needing a full reload.

-Shout out to Erlang where this is a **deployment strategy**.
+Shout out to Erlang where you hot-reload code while deploying

-^ These are impossible to write safely in Python.
+^ These are impossible to write safely in Python *in the general case*.

 ---